vuejs/eslint-plugin-vue/docs/rules/no-async-in-computed-properties.md

+---
+pageClass: rule-details
+---
+# vue/no-async-in-computed-properties
-# disallow asynchronous actions in computed properties (vue/no-async-in-computed-properties)
+> disallow asynchronous actions in computed properties

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.